willfaught/willfaught.github.io/content/blog/2016-01-03-the-legacy-of-go.md

 tags:
 - golang
 - programming
-title: The Legacy of Go
+title: The Legacy Of Go
 ---

 Dave Cheney: